juliangut/slim-doctrine/README.md

 });
 ```

-When using settings in the container with `loadFromContainer` method you must specify under which key they are stored.
-In the example above `doctrine_managers` is used.

 ## CLI Application builder

 `doctrine-manager` is a CLI tool that is installed with this package.
 It provides the same functionality that Doctrine's ORM `doctrine` CLI tool does but it doesn't need ORM to be installed.
 Additionally `doctrine-manager` allows you to have numerous managers configured thanks to prepending manager name.

-The way to using `doctrine-manager` is the same as with `doctrine` by creating a `cli-config.php` file
+The way to using `doctrine-manager` is the same as with `doctrine` by creating a `cli-config.php` file returning a Symfony\Component\Console\Application

 ```php
 require __DIR__ . '/vendor/autoload.php';